This post has been edited on 10/12/17 for a video of the essentials needed for basic patchwork + a little bit about purchasing fabric.

 Here are the rulers I own, why I like them or why I don’t:

 A dresden ruler.
 I have used it sooooo many times.
 See all my dresden quilts here.
 There are 8 different sizes that this ruler can make.
 It can be used for a dresden quilt, a tumbler quilt, fans, and cones.
 All of these are great scrap quilts.
+I have a tutorial for using this ruler right here.

 A Hex N More ruler.
 I have talked about this ruler MANY times, but it’s one of my favorites.
 This ruler makes different sizes of hexagons, equilateral triangles and jewels.
 It’s easy to use.
 Has the notches that make piecing points a breeze.
 I have a free tutorial and quilt pattern for how to use this ruler here.